Ayodhya Judgment in Plain English

 Court observed that although the pleadings may give an impression that it was a suit for declaration, a complete reading of it would indicate that it was one for possession.
 It pointed out how the plaintiff in suit 4 had specifically pleaded that they were in possession of the disputed site till the date of desecration and ceased to be in possession thereafter.

-This clearly indicates that the suit was one for possession and falling under Article 142 with a limitation period of 12 years.
-Given this, the suit was held to be within the limitation period.
+This clearly indicates that the suit was one for possession and falling under Article 142 with a limitation period of 12 years, held the Court.
+Given this, the suit was held to be within limitation period.

 Although suit 5 was only filed in 1989, much later than all other main suits, Court held it to be within the limitation period.
-It gave two reasons for doing so: (i) the cause of action arose out of the Plaintiff No.1 in suit 5 (Shri Ram Virajman) not being impleaded in any of the earlier suits, and (ii) the interests of the deity, Plaintiff No.1, were not being protected by Nirmohi Akhara which was pursuing its own personal interest in suit 3 (pages 479-480).
-Court found specific instances of how Nirmohi Akhara had acted against the interest of the diety in its written statement filed in 1989.
-Thus, unlike the other suits, the cause of action for suit 5 arose at a much later point in time.
+It gave two reasons for doing so: (i) the cause of action arose out of the Plaintiff No.1 in suit 5 (Shri Ram Virajman) not being impleaded in any of the earlier suits, and (ii) the interests of the deity, Plaintiff No.1, were not being protected by Nirmohi Akhara which was pursuing its own personal interest in suit 3 (pages 479-480 of the judgment).
+Court found specific instances of how Nirmohi Akhara, in its written statement filed in 1989, had acted against the interest of the diety.
+Thus, Court held that, unlike the other suits, the cause of action for suit 5 had arisen at a much later point in time.

-As to the maintainability of suit 1, Court held that it was maintainable since it was not filed for the assertion of a private right but for a right in common with and for the benefit of the other Hindu devotees (page 242).
+As to the maintainability of suit 1 (filed by a devotee named Gopal Singh Visharad), Court held that it was maintainable since it was not filed for the assertion of a private right but for a right in common with and for the benefit of the other Hindu devotees (page 242).

 (b) 1885 suit does not attract res judicata

-Court was emphatic in its rejection of the argument that the 1885 suit filed by Mahant Raghubar Das brought about a bar on filing suits 3 and 5.
+Court was emphatic in its rejection of the argument that the 1885 suit filed by Mahant Raghubar Das brought about a bar on filing suits 3 (Nirmohi Akhara) and 5 (Shri Ram Virajman).
 The argument of the Sunni Waqf Board in particular was that the 1885 suit was filed by a 'Mahant' belonging to the Nirmohi Akhara and this created a legal impediment to the filing of suits 3 and 5.
 The reason for such a legal bar is the principle of res judicata, which places a restriction on parties to a legal dispute from recontesting the issues in such dispute once it has been conclusively settled by the court in a previous suit.

 Court though held that none of the conditions required for applying res judicata was attracted by way of the 1885 suit.
 Specifically, Mahant Raghubar had initiated the suit to assert a right that was personal to him, observed the Court.
 Thus, such a suit cannot bar Hindu devotees at large, who were not represented by the Mahant in the 1885 suit.
 Moreover, the prayers, and the issues in 1885 suit were all different from the suits from which the appeals were filed (pages 502-503).